Jack Laugher defends diving gold at Commonwealth Games - WHIZ News

 “I just went into the corner a bit too hot.
 (I have) only myself to blame.
 I went at it too hard after that, with all the adrenaline,” Thomas said.

-Dennis, who made it a clean sweep for Australia in the individual time trial after Grace Brown claimed the women’s event earlier on Thursday, was unaware of his rival’s misfortune.
+Dennis made it a clean sweep for Australia in the individual time trial after Grace Brown claimed the women’s event earlier on Thursday.

-“It’s best I don’t know that stuff,” he said.
-“I was trying not to think about anybody else, but I heard at the finish that he had a mishap in the first three to five (kilometers).
-It’s a shame.
-You never like to see anyone come down.”

-In athletics, Jamaican sprinter Elaine Thompson-Herah returned to Alexander Stadium just over 12 hours after her triumph in the 100 meters on Wednesday night.

 The track and field events in Birmingham have been hit by a number of withdrawals.